wp-plugins/a3-responsive-slider/readme.txt

 * First Release of Lite Version.

 == Upgrade Notification ==

+= 1.3.0 =
+Feature Upgrade.
+2 new features, 1 bug fixes and tweaks for full compatibility with WordPress Version 4.3.1

 = 1.2.0 =
 Major Maintenance Upgrade.
 1 new Feature and 5 Code Tweaks plus 1 bug fixes for full compatibility with WordPress v 4.3.0